contao/docs/docs/dev/reference/services.md

 {{< version "4.7" >}}

 Contao offers an opt-in service (`contao.opt-in`) so that any opt-in process can be tracked centrally.
 The opt-in references will be saved for the legally required duration and are then automatically discarded (if applicable).
+The maximum length of the prefix before the "-" is 6.

 ```php
 namespace App;